 Bob MacGregor is the Sr. Pastor of Morningstar Christian Fellowship, in Toronto.
 He travels extensively to Latin America, Africa and India where he trains pastoral leadership cohorts with LeadersFor; a ministry he co- founded in 2002.
 Bob has been a practitioner in church leadership for 33 years.
 He is a Tyndale alumnus and holds a D. Min. in leadership development from Central Baptist Seminary MN.

 Francis Mpindu holds both an MTS and MDiv degree from Trinity Western University, an MA degree from St. Paul University & University of Ottawa, and a PhD in Systematic Theology & Ethics from the University of Pretoria, South Africa.
 His academic journey includes Communication Arts, Theology, Ethics, Inter-cultural studies, and Missions.
-Currently, he is the Pastor of English Ministry at Richmond Hill Chinese Baptist Church, and a Chaplain with York Regional Police.
+Dr. Mpindu has extensive pastoral experience in various cultural contexts, and has been a guest lecturer in the Philippines, Jamaica, South Africa, India, and Zimbabwe.
+He is a Chaplain with York Regional Police.
 He enjoys learning about different cultures and their languages.

 Bruce Power taught at The Salvation Army College for Officer Training in Toronto for 16 years, and has been teaching for William and Catherine Booth College since 1984, as well as offering graduate courses for the Faculty of Theology, University of Winnipeg since 1998.
 He completed his PhD at the University of Toronto where he specialized in biblical traditions and their cultural world.